 How do you interpret the following situation: we have a life extension technologist whose all endeavors is about pushing this issue to its very limits and making things possible but on the other hand this very life extensionist himself is not driven by actually living as long as he can.
 It seems that SENS theorist… Continue reading Are life extensionists mainly driven by a desire to actually live a long time?

 In No kidding, I am a cum laude philosopher, and so can you! it turned out that finally I got a philosophy diploma.
 That said, from now on I am officially qualified to think on the big questions of life.
-For instance, I can find out new arguments and concepts and I can answer (or at least fine-tune) questions like: ‘what is the meaning of life?’.
-(The best analysis of this question for me was Robert Nozick‘s Philosophy and the Meaning of Life in the last chapter of his book Philosophical Explanations, for an official intro see Stanford Encyclopedia of Philosophy)
+For instance, I can find out new arguments and concepts and I can answer (or… Continue reading “What is the meaning of life?” for a life extensionist

 My mom’s acquired this diploma 3 weeks ago back in Budapest and it has an English translation so I can share it with you: